OnderCataltepe/otsimo-task/README.md

 # Transparent Restaurant

-A restaurant website demo that serves the same food with different quality ingredients to its customers
+A restaurant website demo that allows the customer to choose the different quality of ingredients for the meals.

 ## Installation
 ```